 Carol is a multipurpose email template and comes packaged with a whopping 100+ sections for you to build with.
 Like many templates on offer through ThemeForest, Carol can be edited and built using Stampready.

 Let’s continue with something festive, shall we?
-“Christmas” is an illustrative, light-hearted email template, filled with seasonal goodwill.
-The optional animated snow storm is a nice touch for one of the headers too.
+“Christmas Offers E-Newsletter” is an atmospheric email template, filled with seasonal goodwill.
+It’s ideal for any ecommerce enterprise, as a way of promoting those end of year bargains.

 Magma is a modern and clean template set containing 35 modules to drag-and-drop.
 The flat design makes for a very simple, elegant email with lots of white space (for those who love minimal designs).
 Some of the newest modules include “Specs”, “Reviews”, “Blog”, and “Partners’.